 Columbus, Ohio 43203

-I joined the OSU Department of Family Medicine in August 2018 immediately following the completion of my postdoctoral fellowship.
+I joined the OSU Department of Family and Community Medicine in August 2018 immediately following the completion of my postdoctoral fellowship.
 I practice at Outpatient Care East.
 The majority of my professional efforts are clinical, including providing consultation for the residents at Outpatient Care East.
 I also serve on the department's Wellness committee.